Designing a tool to help Airstream customers choose the right model camper.

 Working with Monster Media to reposition their digital, experiential and social media offerings to a diverse lineup of clients.

-Designing a web3 platform to enable user to access environmental conservation initiatives
+Designing a web3 platform to enable user access environmental conservation initiatives

 Conserve Wildly is a mobile app platform designed to make it easy for allow citizens to vote on local conservation protection measures and proposals.